vwkd/didi/src/execution.md

 ## Coercion

-- coerces string to boolean when needed
+- coerces string to boolean
 - compares string value to input string until end
 - if equals then resolves to boolean `true` otherwise `false`
 - doesn't eat up input string
+- only used in condition of branching